cl1pr3/css-flexbox-rules-solved/README.md

 - [ ] Refrain from using the margin CSS rule to specify distances between elements.
 - [ ] Positioning is prohibited.
 - [ ] When switching between views, display a different product list view.
-- [ ] The HTML file should remain unchanged; no updates or modifications are allowed.
+- [ ] The HTML file should remain unchanged; no updates or modifications are allowed. <!--modified to add lines for readability-->
 - [ ] The permitted list of CSS rules to add to the styles file is as follows:
   - `border-*`
   - `padding-*`